ggandor/leap.nvim/README.md

 <details>
-<summary>Position preview labels at the beginning of the match</summary>
+<summary>Always show labels at the beginning of the match</summary>

 Note: `on_beacons` is an experimental escape hatch, and this workaround depends on implementation details.